Jayme

 2,352 reviews1,180 followers

-I was surprised when television networks began promoting their plans for the 20th anniversary of 9/11 as itâs hard to fathom that event happened that long ago.
-For most adults in this country, we vividly remember where we were the day the towers fell, the Pentagon was attacked and those brave souls on Flight 93 thwarted the terroristsâ attempt for a strike on our nationâs Capitol.
-But for all my ingrained memories, there was so much I always wanted to know about that dayâŠquestions I had that werenât addressed in any of the massive coverage.
-When this audiobook was offered, I accepted immediately, hoping it would fill in those gaps.
-From the first moments of this book, I knew it would far, far exceed my expectations and it did.
-It is a rich collection of first hand accounts from people who were in the towers and survived; family members who were in communication with loved ones on Flight 93 (more than weâve heard from in the media); those who were in the area of the Pentagon when it was struck; air traffic controllers on duty that day; first responders who survived at the towers and who found the last survivors and those survivors; those who were on the ground when the towers fell and much much more.
-Itâs presented almost minute by minute with every conceivable group who was impacted.
-Sprinkled throughout are the many acts of human kindness in ways I hadnât imagined occurring throughout the country.
-Lastly, we get extraordinary accounts from members of the White House administration about how they responded to the crisis.
 I chose to listen to this book on 9/11 after watching the morning coverage and was riveted.
 The contrast between the television retrospectives and what I was hearing through my headphones was remarkable.
 I listened for five straight hours without a break as the accounts were so compelling.
-Itâs an editing masterpiece with the compilation brilliantly assembled in such a way that the stories felt cohesive even though they werenât necessarily connected.
+It’s an editing masterpiece with the compilation brilliantly assembled in such a way that the stories felt cohesive even though they weren’t necessarily connected.
 There are lots of new material, too, specifically previously unreleased transcripts of what happened in the co*ckpit of Flight 93 as the passengers rebelled.
 It also includes detailed accounts of the nightmare on the ground when the towers fell, with firsthand accounts from many who were closely positioned.
 I could go on and on but just implore you to listen to this book, especially if you have children who were born post 9/11.
 It should also be used by educators in their curriculums.
 The full cast narration was simply outstanding.
 We should never, ever forget that day and how it changed America.
-Posted on Blue Mood CafĂ© (Thanks to Simon & Schuster Audio for my complimentary copy.
-All opinions are my own.)

-- 2021-audiobook-challenge 2021-in-2021 5000-2021
+2021-audiobook-challenge 2021-in-2021 5000-2021

 Maede